kmsmith137/ch_frb_l1_docs/sphinx/example_make_acq.rst

 Making an acquisition
 =====================

-This script can be run on a DRAO node (suggestion: ``cfdn7``, which is dedicated to offline analysis), to create an rf_pipelines stream object from previously captured data.
+This script can be run on a DRAO node to create an rf_pipelines stream object from previously captured data.

 In this example, we use 10 seconds of data in beam 111 from a run in April 2018 (arbitrarily chosen).